 I first read this picture book on The Fourth Musketeer and the story haunts me.
 A little orphan boy arrives in New York City with a tin box he won’t ever be parted from.

 Why?
 Inside is a remnant of soap possibly made from the fat of his mother who died in a concentration camp.
 This is the only piece of her that he has.
 Haunting, right?
 Beyond tragic.

 The author tells why she published this story here because it’s a story of hope.

 “The little boy, who wouldn’t speak when he came to America, who wouldn’t let the tin box out of his sight, made a friend.
 Later, he agreed to live with his friend’s family.
 And then he let go of his box.
 The little boy moved on.
 The story had hope.” [middle grade, ages 8 and up]

 9. One Candle by Eve Bunting

-Eve Bunting can tell the story of any outsider, whether it’s a Japanese American who was forced to relocate in So Far From the Sea or a muslim girl who feels alienated on a school field trip (One Green Apple).
+Eve Bunting can tell the story of an outsider, whether it’s a Japanese American who was forced to relocate in So Far From the Sea or a Muslim girl who feels alienated on a school field trip (One Green Apple).

 On the first night of Hannukkah, Grandma tells of her experience as a twelve-year-old in Buchenwald concentration camp including their Hannukkah experience.